 Starting at Wanda Beach, the Cronulla Beach walking track is a picturesque 6km walk that follows the shoreline of the peninsula, taking in several ocean rock pools, playgrounds, beaches and impressive real estate.

-Getting to Cronulla Beach
+How to Get to Cronulla Beach

 If you’ve been to Cronulla Beach before, you will know that there is lots of (free) parking available along the shoreline, between the Wanda SLSC and North Cronulla Beach.